PeanutTheAdmin/TechNews/README.md

 # Tech News
-This is my first simple kivy app that gets the latest article from bleepingcomputer.com.
+This is my first simple kivy app that gets the text from the website www.jacobcavaness.com